Your steps for preparation:

 Do I need to bring a computer to campus?

 Whitman highly recommends that you have a computer of your own for your education.
 Having your own computer is NOT a requirement however.
 You may find that your needs are met by computers available for general use on the Whitman campus (in general use computer labs and in Penrose library, see more details below).
-As has been the case during the Covid19 pandemic, there may very likely be cases where having a computer (possibly substituted by a tablet or smartphone) may become critical.
-In such cases, if you do not have access to a computer, please contact the Dean of Student's office for assistance.
+There may very likely be cases where having a computer (possibly substituted by a tablet or smartphone) may become critical.
+In such cases, if you do not have access to a computer, please contact the Technology Service's Help Desk for assistance.

 If I don't bring a computer, are there ones for me to use?

 Yes!
 Students have access to computers in the general computing labs in Maxey Hall, Reid Campus Center, and Penrose Library.
-These facilities house Windows PCs, Macs, black & white Laserjet printers, color printer (library only), scanners, and even large-format color plotter printing (available in the Maxey and Science Computer Labs by appointment).
+These facilities house Windows PCs, Macs, printers, scanners, and even large-format color plotter printing (available by appointment).
 Laptops are also available for checkout and use within the Library, offered on a first come first served basis for a four-hour checkout period (Windows, Mac, & Chromebook).
 The Multimedia Development lab in Hunter Conservatory houses Macs with multimedia software (Adobe apps, Apple apps), image scanning, and more.
 Several academic departments, including art, music, math, geology, and physics provide specialized computer facilities for their students as well.

 What if I don't bring other things listed on this web page that are "recommended"?